-Accurate and effective data logging is essential in the field of electronics and data gathering.
+Accurate data logging is very important in electronics and data work.

-This project shows how to assemble an Arduino UNO, a micro SD card, an IC 7809 voltage regulator, and an IC LM35 temperature sensor to create a simple data logger.
+This project for Simple Micro SD Card Data Logging Circuit with Arduino UNO show how to use micro SD card, IC 7809 and LM35 sensor to make simple data logger.

 #include <SPI.h>